Lithium Extraction Methods

 Monetizing a Wasted Resource

-For oil & gas companies, produced water has long been a costly liability.
+Produced water has long been a costly liability for oil and gas companies.
 Lithium Harvest turns this waste stream into a high-value lithium source, offering a win-win opportunity for the energy industry.

 Which Lithium Extraction Method is the Most Sustainable?

 As demand for lithium skyrockets, choosing the right extraction method is critical for environmental sustainability.
-Traditional methods - hard rock mining and solar evaporation - come with significant environmental drawbacks, while newer technologies like Direct Lithium Extraction (DLE) pave the way for a cleaner, more efficient future.
+Traditional methods, such as hard rock mining and solar evaporation, come with significant environmental drawbacks, while newer technologies like Direct Lithium Extraction (DLE) pave the way for a cleaner and more efficient future.

 The Environmental Cost of Traditional Lithium Extraction